Predicting Tactical Solutions to Operational Planning Problems under Imperfect Information: Methodology

-Problem instances can be generated through pseudo-random or quasi-random sampling.
-Simple pseudo-random sampling and stratified pseudo-random sampling are simple and easily applicable protocols.
-It is also conceivable to apply alternative protocols, such as importance sampling, in order to improve sample efficiency.
-Uncertainty regarding the values of elements of the input $\widetilde{\mathbf{x}}$ should be accounted for in data generation.
-Indeed, the distributions from which we sample those values are viewed as a description of this uncertainty and should be selected accordingly.
+The first step in the probabilistic data generation process is to sample a set of operational problem instances $\{{\mathbf{x}}^{(i)}, ~i=1,\ldots,m\}$.
+Elements of ${\mathbf{x}}$ that are expected to vary in the intended application should be made to vary and covary in the dataset in commensurate ranges.
+We can generate problem instances through pseudo-random or quasi-random sampling.
+Data generation is meant to account for the actual uncertainty about the values of the elements of the input ${\mathbf{x}}$.
+In other words, the distributions from which we sample those values are viewed as describing this uncertainty and should be selected accordingly.
+Whereas simple pseudo-random sampling and stratified pseudo-random sampling are simple and easily applicable, it is also conceivable to apply alternative protocols in order to improve sample efficiency.
+For instance, importance sampling can artificially increase the abundance of data about infrequently observed characteristics of the problem instances.
 We refer to, for example, \cite{AsmuGlyn10} and \cite{Law14} for further details on data sampling and simulations.

-Supervised learning requires labeled data and we employ an existing solver to generate the fully detailed solutions of each problem instance $\widetilde{\mathbf{y}}^{(i)}=\widetilde{f}^{*}(\widetilde{\mathbf{x}}^{(i)})$, $i=1,\ldots,m$.
-For the approximation performed later on to be more precise, the optimal solution of each instance should be uniquely defined.
-This can be achieved by setting the parameters of the solver such that it always returns the same solution for a given instance.
+We employ an existing solver to generate the operational solutions ${\mathbf{y}}^*({\mathbf{x}}^{(i)})$, $i=1,\ldots,m$ to the problem instances.
+We note that the methodology does not require optimal solutions.
+The selection of the particular mechanism used in generating output labels for ML purposes depends on an assessment made by the subject matter expert (SME) managing the decision-making problem at hand (in our application, the SME would be an employee of the railway operator).
+The SME may choose to generate solutions from a number of alternative procedures: (i) use an exact solver and compute solutions up to a specified optimality gap (ii) rely on a heuristic solution method, or (iii) rely on human-constructed solutions.
+The SME selects the particular alternative presenting in his/her view the best trade off between closeness to perfect accuracy (achieved by optimal solutions) and resources invested in generating output labels for ML purposes.